 Excess water needs to be removed quickly, and drying needs to be performed because wet materials will start developing serious problems within a very short period of time, sometimes within just a few hours.
 This can result in falling ceilings, mold, or other issues.
 You may well need emergency services in order to properly clean up the mess and mitigate the damage!
-A water damage mitigation and restoration company will perform whatever it takes to undo the damages and restore a home or business to its original condition, or better.
+A damage mitigation and true restoration company performs whatever it takes to undo the damages and restore a home or business to its original condition, or better.

 There are different types of water!

-2. The second type of water is “gray” water.
+2. The second type is “gray.”
 This is dirty water coming from dishwashers, washing machines, sinks, and such.
 This water may well contain contaminants, but you may be able to clean it up yourself if you have the equipment and proper safety gear to protect yourself with.
 If in doubt, it’s best to call experts in.
 Beyond the damages this can cause to your home or business, are the health risks that can come with gray water flooding.

 Once the excess water is gone!

-Now, it’s time to perform a more thorough inspection of the damage and determine what drying efforts must be undertaken.
-If there is already existing mold and mildew, it must be removed immediately to prevent spread.
+Now, it’s time to perform a more thorough inspection of the damage and determine what drying efforts must be done.
+If there is already existing mold and mildew, it must be removed immediately to prevent it from spreading.
 Depending on how much moisture materials such as drywall have absorbed, and how open the moist or molded areas are to air circulation, such materials may need to be removed and replaced.
 You will need to be very careful with existing mold and mildew.
 Mold can be toxic and very damaging to the materials it infests.

 For small leaks, you may be able to do this yourself using fans, hair dryers, and such.
 For larger areas, you may even be able to rent large-capacity dehumidifiers to dry our surrounding wood, carpet, and other materials.
 However, you may wish to call professionals anyway to ensure proper drying as they have tools for measuring moisture, and you don’t want any moisture left after the drying process is completed.
 And, if in doubt, it is normally best to call for professional drying services.
-Especially, for large areas of water damage.
+This is especially true for large areas of damage.
 Professionals may be able to save furniture and fixtures that you might otherwise have to replace.